 Smoking Cessation and Chinese Medicine Self-care

 Acupressure and natural Chinese medical approach to smoking cessation has a grown in popularity because of its ability to reduce cravings and alleviate withdrawal symptoms such as irritability, anxiety, and difficulty concentrating.
-Additionally, damage done by smoking can be reversed with tonic herbs and topical plasters.
 Typically, one would want to begin by alleviating feelings of stress using these methods along with meditation for a couple of months.
 Once one has begun to feel emotional balance one can begin weaning off of nicotine or cigarettes with continued support through these natural approaches.
 For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 Acupressure Points for Smoking Cessation